Build a better, more collaborative and business-based relationship with your Finance partner.

 But with the dawn of the knowledge economy, the tables turned.
 Intellectual capital (in the form of brands, patents, data, customer relationships, etc.) is now the most valuable asset in the world.
 And only one source creates, maintains and builds such assets – people.
 Not all people – not all roles – but, nevertheless, high-performing talent in critical roles.
 The cost of this talent is unquestionably an investment rather than expense, economically speaking, despite persistent accounting conventions.
 Finance leaders intuitively understand this.
 Now we can say with credibility that (some) “people” (in some roles) really are our most important assets.

-Therefore, for these three reasons, HR and Finance leaders need to collaborate more closely than ever:
+HR and Finance leaders need to collaborate more closely than ever for these reasons:

 - To find commonalities between finance and HR as the impact of talent on market value continues to grow.